AyushmanGHub/QuantPulse_Short-term-Portfolio-Optimizer/README.md

 Short-term portfolio optimisation faces key limitations in traditional approaches:

-* **Static return estimates**
-  Expected returns are usually computed as long-term historical averages, which do not reflect current market regimes.
+* **Static return estimates** - Expected returns are usually computed as long-term historical averages, which do not reflect current market regimes.

-* **Static risk assumptions**
-  Volatility and correlations change rapidly due to news, liquidity shifts, and macro events.
+* **Static risk assumptions** - Volatility and correlations change rapidly due to news, liquidity shifts, and macro events.

-* **Lack of short-term risk-conditioned targets** Classical portfolio theory is designed for long-term investing and does not define how much return to target under short-term risk constraints.
+* **Lack of short-term risk-conditioned targets** - Classical portfolio theory is designed for long-term investing and does not define how much return to target under short-term risk constraints.

 These issues cause conventional models to underperform in intraday and short-horizon trading.

-**The QuantPulse Solution:**
+**The QuantPulse Solution(my solution):**

 QuantPulse introduces a **prediction-driven, rolling optimisation framework** that:

-* Uses **model-predicted future prices** instead of historical averages
+* Uses **model-predicted future prices** instead of historical averages for each asset
 * Computes **risk and return dynamically** using recent data windows or decay weighting
 * Continuously **updates portfolio weights** to reflect real-time market behaviour

 ### 📌 Introduction

-This repository implements a **two-stage short-term portfolio optimisation pipeline** for Indian stocks and indices using **hourly market data**:
+The whole project is implemented in a **two-stage short-term portfolio optimisation pipeline** for Indian stocks and indices using **hourly market data**:

 1. **Rolling short-term price prediction**
 2. **Dynamic portfolio construction using three optimisation techniques**